lewdavidson/Capstone-Planning/README.md

 At about 4pm, I went back over my work and took my components one by one, testing to make sure they routed to where I wanted them too and were located where I wanted them to route.
 I just have to work on the individual item display so that it grabs the id of the item clicked on, and displays all if that items details.

+Potential fonts:

+Logo and heading: Shrikhand, Comfortaa, or Coiny

+Favorable pairings:

+Coiny and Quicksand
+Comfortaa and Ubuntu
+Shrikhand and Raleway

 ```